Robot-In-A-Can/Evebrain-Firmware-ESP8266/README.md

 * Q: How do I build the web interface for flashing to the board?

+  A: ./web is gets compressed using our build-web.js script.
+Before doing this make your life easier n install all the requred packages using `yarn install`.

+     Tweak any files you want to work on.

-  A: After tweaking things in ./web run `node ./build-web.js` from the project's home dir.
+     After tweaking things in ./web run `node ./build-web.js` from the project's home dir.